LaiyaSandaruwan/LaiyaSandaruwan/README.md

 - 👋 Hi, I’m @LaiyaSandaruwan
-- 👀 I’m interested in programin
+- 👀 I’m interested in programming
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Flutter
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on a Mobile application
-- 📫 How to reach me ...
+- 📫 lahirusandaruwan.bbc@gmail.com
+-     0702417281

 <!---
 LaiyaSandaruwan/LaiyaSandaruwan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.